Inborn Renal AminoaciduriaSymptoms, Doctors, Treatments, Advances & More

 However, there may be experts who have treated this or similar conditions in our Find a Doctor section and research may be available in our Latest Advances section.

-David Goldfarb is a Nephrologist in New York, New York.
+David Goldfarb is a Nephrologist practicing medicine in New York, New York.
 Dr. Goldfarb is rated as an Elite provider by MediFind in the treatment of Inborn Renal Aminoaciduria.
-His top areas of expertise are Kidney Stones, Inborn Renal Aminoaciduria, Primary Hyperoxaluria, Kidney Transplant, and Ureteroscopy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Kidney Stones, Inborn Renal Aminoaciduria, Primary Hyperoxaluria, Kidney Transplant, and Ureteroscopy.

 Summary: This study is being done to obtain samples from patients with primary hyperoxaluria, cystinuria, adenine phosphoribosyl transferase (APRT) deficiency, and Dent disease, and from their family members, for use in future research.